Khushi-Gupta-513/ecomerce-product-management/README.md

 ## Features

-1. Dynamic Price Updates**: The price of the product is updated automatically when a user selects a size from the dropdown.
+1. Dynamic Price Updates: The price of the product is updated automatically when a user selects a size from the dropdown.
-2. Stock Availability**: The system displays stock availability for each size.
+2. Stock Availability: The system displays stock availability for each size.
 If out of stock, the purchase button is disabled.
-3. Purchase Confirmation**: Upon clicking the purchase button, a message confirms the purchase if the item is in stock or indicates it is out of stock.
+3. Purchase Confirmation: Upon clicking the purchase button, a message confirms the purchase if the item is in stock or indicates it is out of stock.
-4. Add New Products**: Users can add new products to the list via a form.
+4. Add New Products: Users can add new products to the list via a form.
 Newly added products are fully interactive due to event delegation.